Training and progression

 Teaching in Wales

 Want to become a teacher in Wales?
-Find out about teacher training through the PGCE route, along with the qualifications you'll need and the Welsh language learning you'll undertake.
+Find out about primary, secondary and further education teacher training, the qualifications you'll need, funding available and any Welsh language learning you'll undertake.

 In partnership with: